 - Review my portfolio links and tweak my resume

-Even if you don't do these each day, find time to do them each week.
+Even if you don’t do these daily, find time to do them each week.

 5. Fine-tune your LinkedIn profile

 Believe it or not, your LinkedIn profile can be a great freelancing tool.
 Think about the words you want to use in your bio so you come up in searches.
 For example, my bio identifies me as a “freelance financial writer and money expert.”
-These keywords have allowed some of my best clients to find me when they search for a freelance writer or a financial writer.
+These keywords have allowed some of my best clients to find me when searching for a freelance or financial writer.

-My summary focuses on my preferred niches, once again using keywords that potential clients might be searching for if they want a freelancer.
-I've added featured links that allow others to see the types of writing I do, and I try to post some of the articles I've written for others on LinkedIn two or three times a week, just to be seen as active.
+My summary focuses on my preferred niches, using keywords that potential clients might search for if they want a freelancer.
+I’ve added featured links that allow others to see the types of writing I do, and I try to post some of the articles I’ve written for others on LinkedIn two or three times a week just to be seen as active.

 What about other social media?

 Other social media outlets can also help in your quest to learn how to start freelancing.
-You don't want to spend a ton of time on social, of course, but I've gotten jobs as a result of my presence on Twitter, Instagram, and Facebook.
+Of course, you don’t want to spend a ton of time on social, of course, but I’ve gotten jobs due to my presence on Twitter, Instagram, and Facebook.
 People message me through my business page on Facebook (not my personal page) and DM me on Twitter.
-I've even had a couple of offers off Instagram.
+I’ve even had a couple of offers off Instagram.

-Think about what social media your clients are likely to use, and consider how you might make posts that are relevant and showcase your ability.
-I also post links to recent articles I've written on social, which can also be a good way to showcase my work.
+Think about what social media your clients are likely to use, and consider how you might make relevant posts and showcase your ability.
+I also post links to recent articles I’ve written on social, which can also be a good way to showcase my work.